Kingxukai/linux/Documentation/core-api/kernel-api.rst

 trigger synchronous state machine transitions in system hardware.

-Power management is supported by explicit software clock gating: unused clocks are disabled, so the system doesn't waste power changing the state of transistors that aren't in active use.
+Power management is supported by explicit software clock gating: unused clocks are disabled, so the woke system doesn't waste power changing the state of transistors that aren't in active use.
 On some systems this may be backed by hardware clock gating, where clocks are gated without being disabled in software.
 Sections of chips that are powered but not clocked